-HC-10.7.5 An insurance consultants, insurance managers and captive insurance firms should maintain a company website.
-The insurance consultants, insurance managers and captive insurance firms should dedicate a specific section of its website to describing shareholders' rights to participate and vote at each shareholders' meeting, and should post significant documents relating to meetings including the full text of notices and minutes.
-The insurance consultants, insurance managers and captive insurance firms may also consider establishing an electronic means for shareholders' communications including appointment of proxies.
-For confidential information, the insurance consultants, insurance managers and captive insurance firms should grant a controlled
+HC-10.7.5 An insurance consultant, insurance managers, insurance aggregators and captive insurance firms should maintain a company website.
+The insurance consultants, insurance managers, insurance aggregators and captive insurance firms should dedicate a specific section of its website to describing shareholders' rights to participate and vote at each shareholders' meeting, and should post significant documents relating to meetings including the full text of notices and minutes.
+The insurance consultants, insurance managers, insurance aggregators and captive insurance firms may also consider establishing an electronic means for shareholders' communications including appointment of proxies.
+For confidential information, the insurance consultants, insurance managers, insurance aggregators and captive insurance firms should grant a controlled access to such information to its shareholders.

-HC-10.7.6 In notices of meetings at which directors are to be elected or removed the insurance consultants, insurance managers and captive insurance firms should ensure that:

-- Where the number of candidates exceeds the number of available seats, the notice of the meeting should explain the voting method by which the successful candidates will be selected and the method to be used for counting of votes; and - The notice of the meeting should fairly represent the views of candidates.
+- HC-10.7.6 In notices of meetings at which directors are to be elected or removed the insurance consultants, insurance managers, insurance aggregators and captive insurance firms should ensure that: - Where the number of candidates exceeds the number of available seats, the notice of the meeting should explain the voting method by which the successful candidates will be selected and the method to be used for counting of votes; and - The notice of the meeting should present a factual and objective view of the candidates so that shareholders may make an informed decision on any appointment to the board.